 There is often some good weather for sunsets and night photography at this time of year.
 On September 26th, the sun will set just after 6.45pm.
 We will then have the chance to take photos during “blue hour” before astronomical twilight.
 There is a 75% full moon that evening, so we will be able to take photos just by its light if the skies are clear – a relatively easy introduction to night photography.

 The photographic possibilities on this course are obviously dependent on the weather and cloud conditions, but even if it’s cloudy, we will still be able to get some great photos using combinations of natural light and “light painting” using flashguns and/or torches.

 You do not need any special equipment for this course, except that your camera must have a manual (M) exposure mode, and be able to take photos using long shutter speeds – ideally 30 seconds or longer.
 Digital slr or mirrorless cameras should all be fine, but some compact cameras are also suitable (if you are in any doubt about the suitability of your camera, please contact us for advice).
-A sturdy tripod is also a must, and some sort of cable or remote shutter release would be useful (though not essential).
+A sturdy tripod is also a must (though we will be able to lend you one if you haven’t already got one), and some sort of cable or remote shutter release would be useful (though not essential).
 Apart from that, all you will need is a torch – both to help you set up your equipment and to use for light painting.
 LED torches are best, as their light is often close to the colour temperature of daylight, but any other torch will do – the more powerful, the better.
 If you have a flashgun (a separate one, not just the pop-up flash on your camera) do bring that as well, though we will also be providing several for us to use, as well as some wireless flash triggers and flash gels.

 Please contact us if you would like more information, or to request a booking form for this course.